QUALITY IMPROVEMENT POLICY

 4.4.3 To make available to the College a report on its own assessment of the quality of the Services, which the College will require under the timeframe necessary for self- assessment reporting and related quality improvement frameworks.

-4.4.4 Where applicable, to agree an action plan for the improvement of Services following the Planning Review or inspection by the College, the SFA or the Inspectorates.
+4.4.4 Where applicable, to agree on an action plan for the improvement of Services following the Planning Review or inspection by the College, the SFA or the Inspectorates.

 5.1 The College Charter is summarised on the College’s e-zone.
 All students and staff will be made aware of the quality standards within the College.